 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 “Butts Up!
 Butts Up!” yelled a park ranger in a neon green t-shirt.
 Unfortunately, being in the front of our group, his warning came too late for me.
 My butt slammed into the large rock just beneath the surface of the water.
-I thought to myself, that’s going to leave a bruise!
+I thought to myself, that’s going to leave a bruise.
+Welcome to cave tubing in Belize!

 We’d come to this small Central American country on a cruise for the holidays with Laura’s mom and sister.
-In doing some research, Laura discovered cave tubing in Belize.
+In doing some research, Laura discovered Belize cave tubing.
 We’d been to caves in Turkey, but we’d never been cave tubing before, so this seemed like the perfect way to spend the day.

 In the Mayan hills, about half-way from Belize City to the Guatemalan border, the limestone rock underground has been eroded by water to form massive caves.
 In one area, a tributary of the Sibun River called the Caves Branch River flows through these limestone caves – today this area is known as the Nohoch Che’en Archaeological Reserve (or the locals call it the Caves Branch).
-It’s the perfect place for cave tubing in Belize.
+It’s the perfect place for river tubing through caves.

 There are actually two caves you can float through – the upper cave and lower cave.
 Unfortunately for us, we were visiting after a period of intense rains and high water, which limited the cave tubing opportunities.
 Had we visited the week prior, tubing would not have been possible at all.
 While the waters had subsided a little, for safety, we were only able to do the lower cave portion.